ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-05-The Carbon Footprint of Emails.md

 (Note: We are not considering attachments, images and other asset files in an email still )

+ - This is close to driving 14,910 gasoline-powered passenger vehicles driven for one year.
+ - To offset one tonne of CO₂, you would need between 31-46 trees.

 ## My ideas on solving this

 1. Allow users to create deletion schedules (user-defined periods) for their labels.